 PP students have equal access to school trips.
 PP are able to attend school and the gap between PP attendance is improving.
 PP students have access to IT and apps at home due to the loan of laptops.
-Wifi dongle supplied to one student.
+Wifi dongles supplied where necessary.
 Text books and revision guides and maths calculators supplied.
 Students are more equipped at home and less sanctions over missing and incomplete homework made.